hessio/OnlineCharityShop/README.md

 ![ezgif-3-c7ddef3de2](https://github.com/hessio/OnlineMarketplace/assets/23244853/d40b8a61-cc17-4f86-b2fa-ed3e43702158)

-Then to upload an image it looks like so.
-There is an option to get chatgpt to rewrite/improve your description of your item for sale
+Then creating an ad looks like this.
+There is an option to get chatgpt to rewrite/improve your description of the item for sale
 ![ezgif-3-7fb559ed8a](https://github.com/hessio/OnlineMarketplace/assets/23244853/04dedcde-5273-43fd-be7b-51e1c401ef83)